 When you begin training for a race, you may find yourself barraged with advice from every direction.
 While part of the appeal of running is the community you join, it can also be tough to tune out the noise to focus on what you need most from your training.
 We’ve assembled a list of our top tips to help you meet your running goals and train smart.

 We can’t overstate the importance of buying a quality pair of running shoes specific to your gait.
 If you’re not sure how you run or what you should look for, visit an athletic shoe store or a primary care or orthopedic physician to get advice.

 “Allow yourself to go slower if needed to meet your distance goals.
-Be patient and try not to focus on your pace excessively,” says Anthony Carnell, DO, physician at CHI St. Joseph Health Primary Care Austin’s Colony.
+Be patient and try not to focus on your pace excessively,” says Anthony Carnell, DO, physician at St. Joseph Health Primary Care Austin’s Colony.

 We recommend safely extending your run about every other week to build endurance and burn calories.
 Set a goal before you begin and remember that walk breaks are acceptable!
 You’re still building up your body’s ability to go farther.